monsoon235/monsoon235.github.io/source/_posts/2024-03-06-quantization-gemm.md

 ---
-title: "How Quantization Works: From a Matrix Multiplication Perspective"
+title: "How Quantization \mathbf{W}orks: From a Matrix Multiplication Perspective"
 date: 2024-03-06
 lang: zh-CN
 tags: